(Cholesterol, High; Hypercholesterolemia)

 - Excess weight

-It is rare for high cholesterol to cause symptoms.
-However, high cholesterol can increase your risk of
+High cholesterol does not usually cause symptoms.
+However, it can increase your risk of atherosclerosis

 Some people with high cholesterol may also have cholesterol deposits in tendons, under the eyes, or in the eye.